PaulinaRuizB/Iot-Development---Domotic-System/Node´s code/README.md

 ### **How It Works**

 1. The ESP32-C6 connects to Wi-Fi and initializes the MQTT client.
-2. It starts the WS2812 LED driver and sensor interface.
-3. A background task reads the sensor periodically and publishes the data to MQTT.
+2. A background task reads the sensor periodically and publishes the data to MQTT.
-4. The device listens for incoming MQTT messages to update the LED color in real time.
+3. The device listens for incoming MQTT messages to update the LED color in real time.

 ### **Use Cases**